yabrira/data_innovation_workshop/preparation.md

 3. Log in as:
 ```
 username: yanis.b+apidays_workshop_paris@segment.com
-password: <will be on the whiteboard>
+password: <available at the workshop>
 ```
 ![](misc/img/login.png)
 4. Click the “Log In” button.
 5. Find the workspace name you claimed in the spreadsheet.
 6. Click the tile with the name you claimed.
 ![](misc/img/workspace_list.png)
 7. Click on the Settings gear in the bottom left corner of the screen that appears.
 ![](misc/img/settings.png)